The Tribe of Reuben

 Most of all, Reuben teaches that mercy remembers what failure has diminished.
 Moses prayed that Reuben would live and not die.
 Ezekiel named Reuben in hope.
 Revelation included Reuben among the sealed.
 The Lord does not pretend that sin is small, but He also does not forget the people He has named.

-Reuben’s story finally points beyond every failed firstborn to Christ, the faithful Firstborn who never forfeits His inheritance and brings many sons to glory [Romans 8:29; Colossians 1:15-18; Hebrews 2:10].
+Reuben’s story finally points beyond every failed firstborn to Christ, the faithful Firstborn who never forfeits His inheritance and holds first place in everything [Colossians 1:15-18].
 In Him, mercy does more than preserve a name.
 It makes people whole.

 This Bible Exhibit is one of the several hundred found on the Bible Compass within the Bible Ventures app